sarslanoglu/turkish_cities/README.md

 | 2.5.8        | :white_check_mark: |
 | < 2.5.1      | :x:                |

-- This gem heavily depends on ```:turkic``` case mapping support of Ruby string downcase method.
+- TurkishCities heavily depends on ```:turkic``` case mapping support of Ruby string downcase method.
 Below Ruby version 2.5.1 some functions will run buggy/false or even won't run at all.

 ## Contributing